Stream Processing Engine

 Checkpoints

-During the stream computing process, the system uses a distributed checkpoint mechanism to periodically (default every 3 minutes) save the state of internal operators within each task.
+During the stream processing process, the system uses a distributed checkpoint mechanism to periodically (default every 3 minutes) save the state of internal operators within each task.
 These snapshots of states are called checkpoints.
 The operation of generating checkpoints is only associated with processing time and is independent of event time.

 Assuming all stream tasks are running normally, mnode periodically initiates transactions to generate checkpoints and distributes these transactions to the top-level tasks of each stream.
 The messages handling these transactions then enter the data processing queue.

-The checkpoint generation method in TDengine is consistent with mainstream stream computing engines in the industry, with each generated checkpoint containing complete operator state information.
+The checkpoint generation method in TDengine is consistent with mainstream stream processing engines in the industry, with each generated checkpoint containing complete operator state information.
 For each task, checkpoint data is retained in only one copy on the node where the task is running, completely independent from the replica settings of the time-series data storage engine.
 Notably, the metadata information of stream tasks also adopts a multi-replica saving mechanism and is included in the management scope of the time-series data storage engine.
-Therefore, when executing stream computing tasks on a multi-replica cluster, their metadata information will also achieve multi-replica redundancy.
+Therefore, when executing stream processing tasks on a multi-replica cluster, their metadata information will also achieve multi-replica redundancy.

 State Storage Backend